-- initial location centerline clearing; - rights-of-way clearing (vegetation clearing, topsoil stripping, and stockpiling); - construction of any temporary structures or construction roads; - construction and operation of the associated infrastructure, and modification (if required) and operation of existing associated infrastructure (e.g. water crossings, traffic control structures, culverts, cross-drains, water withdrawal facilities for construction and temporary work camps);

-- construction and operation of all ancillary works (e.g. aggregate and borrow pits, temporary work camps); - crushing and hauling operations; - operation, maintenance, and storage of machinery and equipment; - maintenance (e.g. vegetation management in ditches, erosion control measures on sideslopes and ditch grades; erosion control measures on soil stockpiles, inspection and maintenance of road crossings, inspection and maintenance of water crossings, summer and winter maintenance of road surface). - reclamation and revegetation of rights-of way, aggregate and borrow pits, temporary work camp sites, and other temporarily disturbed sites;
+- initial location centerline clearing; - right-of-way clearing and grubbing (vegetation clearing, topsoil stripping, and stockpiling); - roadway subgrade construction; - excavation of borrow sources; - crushing of granular material for the roadway surface; - installation of required stream crossings, including culverts and bridges; - remediation work (as required); - construction and operation of temporary work camps; - construction and operation of water withdrawal facilities for construction and temporary work camps; - disposal of solid waste and sewage from temporary work camps; - operation, maintenance, and storage of machinery and equipment; - maintenance (e.g. vegetation management in ditches, erosion control measures on sideslopes and ditch grades; erosion control measures on soil stockpiles, inspection and maintenance of road crossings, inspection and maintenance of water crossings, summer and winter maintenance of road surface); - reclamation and revegetation of rights-of way, aggregate and borrow pits, temporary work camp sites, and other temporarily disturbed sites; - decommissioning of the roadway; and - all physical works and undertakings associated with any required fish habitat compensation plan.

-The EIS should include a description of each component of the project and any associated physical works and activities.
+The EIS shall include a description of each component of the project and any associated physical works and activities.